Will Forte: Personal life

-Forte resides in Santa Monica, California.
-He purchased his home there just two weeks before joining the cast of Saturday Night Live, which required him to move to New York City, and later admitted that "it was not the greatest timing".
-He dated his Last Man on Earth co-star January Jones in 2015.
-In 2019, he became engaged to Olivia Modling, whom he met in 2018.
-They have a daughter, born in February 2021.
-He and Modling married on July 31, 2021.
+Forte dated his Last Man on Earth co-star January Jones in 2015.
+He and Olivia Modling met in 2018 and started seeing each other.
+They became engaged in 2019.
+They have two daughters, Zoe Douglas Forte, born in February 2021, and Cecilia, born approximately 18 months later.
+While making MacGruber, he and Modling married on 31 July 2021 "in the back of Jorma Taccone's house" in New Mexico.
+They lived in a modestly sized Craftsman home in Santa Monica, California.
+Forte had bought the house in 2002, two weeks before joining the cast of Saturday Night Live.
+That action required him to move to New York City but he kept the house.
+He admitted later that "it was not the greatest timing."

-Forte's mother has visited every film set on which he has worked and made an appearance on a Mother's Day episode of SNL, in which he sang a song to her on Weekend Update.
-He also officiated his sister Michelle's wedding and filmed the birth of his niece and nephew.
+Forte's mother, Patricia, has visited every film set on which he has worked.
+She made an appearance on a Mother's Day episode of SNL, in which he sang a song to her on Weekend Update.
+Forte officiated his sister Michelle's wedding; he also filmed the births of his niece and nephew.

 Forte has discussed and joked about his OCD tendencies.
 He recounted listening to only one song in his office at SNL for an entire year because he wanted to challenge himself.
 During an interview with Larry King, he discussed his OCD as a challenge he had to overcome but not one he wished he did not have, as it is a part of his personality.
-In a February 2015 feature on him and his show The Last Man on Earth, the writer of the article said that Forte mentioned OCD often but it was not clear if he had ever been formally diagnosed, though Forte related how he and a former girlfriend had gone through an OCD questionnaire and it concluded that Forte "should immediately talk to someone about this".
+In a February 2015 article on Grantland, the writer of the article said that Forte mentioned OCD often but it was not clear if he had ever been formally diagnosed.
+Forte related how he and a former girlfriend had answered an OCD questionnaire based on his typical actions; it concluded that Forte "should immediately talk to someone about this."

+Forte is an avid gamer.
+While filming A Good Old-Fashioned Orgy, he achieved one of the world's highest scores on the arcade version of Donkey Kong.